cobwebch/svconnector/Documentation/Installation/Index.rst

 have developed your own service and have defined a sample configuration file, you will need to change it to the new format.
-As always look at other existing connector services for examples (in particular, the "svconnector_json" extension uses nested properties.
+As always look at other existing connector services for examples (in particular, the "svconnector_json" extension which uses nested properties).

+Also a new method was introduced as part of the :ref:`Connector Sevice API <developers-api>`:
+`checkConfiguration()` is expected to parse the connector configuration and return errors, warnings or notices as needed.